Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 Because of such constraints (among many others) a couple of Vim contributors forked it's source code recreated it from scratch.
 They named it Neovim & wrote it in [Lua][Lua] enabling the user to configure and/or extend the editor's capabilities much more easily.

+So, if you're confused between choosing either Vim or Neovim as your preferred Text Editor, know this; __Neovim is a fork of Vim__.
+Neovim was rebuilt from scratch keeping in mind extensibility & ease of configuration.
+So, if you're looking for a Text Editor to replace VSCode (or anything else) there's only a very handful & specific reasons not to choose Neovim.

+Also, in addition to all Vim features that Neovim comes prepackaged with, it's embedded Lua scripting environment is by the far it's most captivating feature.
+And how would you get started with this feature?
+The next section of the article will briefly go through on how you can do it as well.

 ## Configuring Neovim With `init.lua`

+With Neovim v0.5's release, it also came packaged with one of it's most captivating feature; the embedded Lua environment!
+What does it mean for a regular Vim user?
+It means you're no longer constrained within the weird limits of VimScript.
+If you're anything like me, you would know coding in VimScript isn't the most fun thing to do.
+And the introduction of the Lua environment is a godsend for all peeps like us out there!

+So, without further adieu, let's check out how you can get started configuring Neovim using Lua as well.
+But first of a couple of prerequisite knowledge:

+1. You can embed Lua code within your existing `init.vim` file.
+So, rather than migrating your configurations from VimScript to Lua right away, itmight be better to take things slow instead.

+2. Neovim now includes a "_stdlib_" (or rather the Neovim API) along with the Lua standard library.
+The Neovim API exposes various functions among other stuff like this: `vim.api.nvim_set_keymap()` & so on.

+3. Lua "modules" stored within a directory named `lua` under the Neovim configuration directory are imported automatically.
+So, if there's a `keymaps.lua` under `./nvim/lua/`, you can simply import with it into your `init.lua` (or `init.vim` if you prefer) using the `require("keymaps")` statement.
+It's as simple as that!

+4. And the best part of it all?
+Whatever `runtime` directories you might've had earlier will still be sourced.
+So, directories like `ftplugin`, `colors` & so on will still work as they used to.

 ## How Embedding Lua Has Changed "Vim" & it's Future